Can we tentatively reserve a date on your calendar without a deposit, while we decide on venues?

 What are the musical differences between your various group sizes?

-To best serve you and your guests, we prefer to work with our full band, a quintet + 1 (6 piece) with a female vocalist.
-With that, we completely deliver our amazing range of repertoire, which best meets the needs of any audience, any request, and the varying moods that can occur – ranging from classy cocktail jazz, to elegant dining music, to full-on dancing in modern to classic styles.
-Venues are rarely too small for our quintet.
+To best serve you and your guests we prefer to work with our full band, a quintet + 1 (6 piece) with a female vocalist.
+With that, we completely deliver our amazing range of repertoire, which best meets the needs of any audience, any request, and the varying moods that occur – ranging from classy cocktail jazz, to elegant dining music, to full-on dancing in modern to classic styles.
+Venues are rarely too small for our 6 piece band..
 We can adapt to any situation, even acoustic environments requiring low sound levels for conversation or intimate table configurations.

 When we scale down from 6 pc. to 5 pc., we leave out our female vocalist but the musical power of the band instruments and male lead vocals remain – although some of her songs will be missing from the repertoire.
 When going from our 5 pc. to 4 pc., either the lead guitar or the saxophone will be the instrument we lose.
 Without guitar, there will be a loss of the most upbeat, current songs in our repertoire, since that instrument is integral to contemporary music’s sound and style.
 The result will be less range of repertoire, and less of a modern energy and feel.
 Songs that feature guitar obviously won’t be played.

-Scaling down from a quartet to a trio leaves the guitar and sax player out, who also doubles on flute, EWI (electronic wind instrument), hand and electronic percussion, and backing vocals.
+Scaling down from a quartet, 4 pc., to a trio, 3 pc., leaves both the guitar and sax player out, who also doubles on EWI (electronic wind instrument), hand and electronic percussion.
 For events where dancing is anticipated, it’s best not to leave the sax player behind.
-Saxophone is an indispensable bridge between big band swing and contemporary musical styles, and provides great energy for audiences.
+Saxophone is a valuable bridge between big band swing and contemporary musical styles, and provides great energy for audiences.